xuzishuo-dot/TuyaOpen.io/docs/quick_start/equipment-authorization.md

 Authorization write succeeds.
 ```

+After the operation is successful, the device needs to be restarted, and the authorization information takes effect after the restart.

 If the device doesn't support authorization command, use method 2 to configure authorization information

 ## Modify Header File